Isaac-Fate/ocraft/README.md

 # OCRaft

 It reads *Oh!
 Craft*.
-This is package for OCR.
+This is a package for OCR.